Spaniards: Historical origins and genetics

-There are also some genetic influences from Germanic tribes who arrived after the Roman period, including the Suebi, Hasdingi Vandals, Alans and Visigoths.
-Due to its position on the Mediterranean Sea, like other Southern European countries, the land that is now Spain also had contact with other Mediterranean peoples such as the ancient Phoenicians, Greeks and Carthaginians who briefly settled along the Iberian Mediterranean coast, the Sephardic Jewish community, and Berbers and Arabs arrived during Al-Andalus, all of them leaving some North African and Middle Eastern genetic contributions, particularly in the Southern and Western Iberian Peninsula.
+There are also some genetic influences from Germanic tribes who arrived after the Roman period, including the Suebi, Hasdingi Vandals, Alans, and Visigoths.
+Due to its position on the Mediterranean Sea, like other Southern European countries, the territories of what is now Spain also had contact with such other Mediterranean peoples as the ancient Phoenicians, Greeks, Carthaginians, and Jews, as well as Mediterranean Berbers and Arabs, who arrived during Al-Andalus, all leaving some North African and Sephardic Jewish genetic contributions, particularly in the southern and western Iberian Peninsula.